-The laboratory of Geo-information Science and Remote Sensing invites applications from young and motivated scientists for the position of Assistant (UD) or Associate Professor (UHD) in Geo-information Data Science.
-The candidate will be asked to contribute to the education activities and the group’s research agenda.
-The candidate is expected to develop innovative scientific research strengthening and complementing the already ongoing themes in the group.
+The laboratory of Geo-information Science and Remote Sensing invites applications from talented and enthusiastic scientists for the position of Assistant (UD) or Associate Professor (UHD) in Geo-information Science.

-Tenure Track is a career path for hardworking scientists who pursue to excel in education and research.
+Tenure Track is a career path for hardworking scientists who pursue excelling in education and research.
 We seek to attract scientific talent and to stimulate and support their development.

-- a PhD in Geo-information Science, Computer Science or a related field;
+- a PhD in Geo-information Science, or a closely related field (e.g., computer science);

-- excellent academic record (research, passion for teaching, attracting research funding) in line with the expected profile for a Tenure Track at Wageningen University;
+- an emerging (assistant) or strong (associate) academic record of (peer-reviewed papers, passion for teaching, attracting research funding) in line with the expected profile for a Tenure Track at Wageningen University;

 - ability to lead in developing a vision on future research and education in Geo-information Science and be an inspiring ambassador our theme towards partners both within and outside academia, nationally and internationally;

-- sabbatical leave, study leave, and paid parental leave;
+- sabbatical leave, study leave, and partially paid parental leave;

 - working hours that can be discussed and arranged so that they allow for the best possible work-life balance;

-- the option to accrue additional holiday hours by working more, up to 40 hours per week;
+- the option to accrue additional compensation / holiday hours by working more, up to 40 hours per week;

 - there is a strong focus on vitality and you can make use of the sports facilities available on campus for a small fee;